 - The Gallops, valued at £50,000 and qualifying for 50% agricultural relief to his daughter,

 So, the chargeable estate is the £50,000 legacy to the daughter plus £25,000 in respect of The Gallops, or £75,000.
 If the nil rate band was £300,000, this would result in 75% of the nil rate band being available to transfer to the surviving spouse.

-If any tax or duty was paid on any part of the estate on the death of the first spouse or civil partner, the nil rate band will have been fully used on the first death and there is nothing left to transfer on the second death, in most cases.
-There is one rare situation where tax or duty was paid one the first death but there may still be unused nil rate band.
-This can happen where tax is paid on a failed PET (IHTM04057) by reason of an earlier chargeable transfer which cumulates with the PET and brings about a liability; but which may not cumulate with estate on death, see IHTM43024.
+If any tax or duty was paid on any part of the estate on the death of the first spouse or civil partner, the nil rate band will have been used on the first death and in most cases there is nothing left to transfer on the second death.
+However, there is one rare situation where tax or duty was paid on the first death but there may still be unused nil rate band to transfer.
+See the example at IHTM43024.